ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ```
 {: codeblock}

-We have our partition key in the `value` field of the included row:
+You have the partition key in the `value` field of the included row:
 `bridge-9876`.

 #### Querying for all results for a device
 {: #querying-for-all-results-for-a-device}

-To get the results for a device, we issue a partition query for the device
+To get the results for a device, you issue a partition query for the device
 within the `bridge-9876` partition.
 A standard {{site.data.keyword.cloudant_short_notm}} Query selector is
 used, as if one were issuing a global query.